waxsd100/Minecraft-Management-Script/Readme.md

 （TODO Doc）
 # Use Command
 start)
  Start Minecraft Server
- HealthCheck will also be added to the Cron Job stop)
+ HealthCheck will also be added to the Cron Job

+stop)
  Stop Minecraft Server
  HealthCheck will also be delete to the Cron Job

 restart)
  Restart Minecraft Server

 check)
 Check whether the server is starting or stopping

 backup)
 Create BackUp

+## LICENSE
+These codes are released under the MIT License, see LICENSE.